project-akri/akri/docs/discovery-handler-development.md

     pub discovery_details: String,
 }
 ```
-When creating a Discovery Handler, you must decide what name or label to give it and add any details you would like your
+When creating a Discovery Handler, you must decide what name to give it and add any details you would like your
 Discovery Handler to receive in the `discovery_details` string.
 The Agent passes this string to Discovery Handlers as
 part of a `DiscoverRequest`.
-A discovery handler must then parse this string -- Akri's built in Discovery Handlers store
+A Discovery Handler must then parse this string -- Akri's built in Discovery Handlers store
 an expected structure in it as serialized YAML -- to determine what to discover, filter out of discovery, and so on.

 For example, a Configuration that uses the ONVIF Discovery Handler, which allows filtering IP cameras by IP address, MAC